jamfwright/Checkpoint_Firewall_Tools/README.md

 # Checkpoint_Firewall_Tools

-These are python tools to ease some of the administrative tasks for Checkpoint Firewalls running the Gaia OS.
+These are python tools to ease some of the administrative tasks for Checkpoint Firewalls running the Gaia OS - Can be run from Windows or Linux.
 Each script was designed for ease of use, and will ask you for information before executing.
 One thing to have ready is a list of firewall IP addresses in a plain text/ascii file to use as input.

 You will need to ensure you have Paramiko installed. (pip install paramiko, or apt-get install python-paramiko, or zypper in python-paramiko, or any other method)